What You Can Do

 The short conversations that we have with people on a driveway, buying groceries or sitting at the hair dresser can be easy to take for granted, but these small exchanges can mean a lot to people, especially older community members who live alone.

 Patricia Tribe is a project coordinator with Aging Well Penticton.
-In one project, she and volunteers interviewed 66 seniors: “One thing we learned, is that while our programs do help people make friendships, many people were totally fine with social acquaintances.
-Some people, especially participants in their 80s and up, had experienced losses with family and friends.
+In one project, volunteers interviewed 66 seniors: “One thing we learned, is that while our programs do help people make friendships, many people were totally fine with social acquaintances vs. friendships.
 They were quite happy just having the opportunity for social connections with others.
-It turns out there is a whole body of social research that demonstrates the positive impact of these micro-interactions and seniors having something on the calendar to look forward to.”
+It turns out there is a whole body of social research that demonstrates the positive impact of these micro-interactions and for seniors having something on the calendar to look forward to.”

 For family and close friends, the most important gifts are your time and the best time to share it is now.
 “Set up a schedule, rather than wait for when you have free time,” says Patricia.
 “Then pour yourself a cup of coffee, or glass of local wine, and sit down for 15-30 minutes of friendly conversation.”